drupalprojects/panels_tabs/README.txt

 2) Enable the module.

 3) Go to the "Layout settings" tab of the Panels page, Mini panel, ... on which you want to apply this style.
+To ensure the 'tabs' panel style works correctly, only use a one column layout.

 Troubleshooting